curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 # Summary

-* We share different kinds of information
-  * Individual vs. organization
-  * Personal vs. other
-* We share information for different reasons
-  * Individual vs. organization
-  * Law vs. contract vs. freely
-* Sharing gives value to others
-* Sharing yields power to others
-  * Through information inequality
-* Too much information inequality is expensive
-* Not sharing is a tradegy of the commons
-* Hypothesis: Gradual increases in sharing counteracts the tragedy
-  * Without introducing information inequalities
-* Hypothesis: Gradual increases in sharing are inevitable
-* We should still solve the tragedy by other means
+We share different kinds of information and we share information for different reasons.
+Sharing gives value to others, but sharing also yields power to others through information inequalities.
+Too much information inequality is expensive, which means not sharing is a tradegy of the commons.
+Gradual increases in sharing counteracts the tragedy without introducing information inequalities, and gradual increases in sharing are inevitable.
+We should still solve the tragedy by other means.

 # We share different kinds of information